eSolia/eSolia_2018/content/post/bill-shock-is-never-funny.en.md

 author: Hidekazu Maezono
 authorkey: hidekazumaezono
 date: 2018-02-06T07:07:27+09:00
-publishdate: 2018-02-06T07:07:27+09:00
 draft: false
 slug: bill-shock-is-never-funny
 layout: post
 title: Bill Shock is Never Funny
 subtitle: Thoughts on Data Roaming
 description: Bill shock is never funny, about data roaming risks - a blog post from eSolia Inc.
-postsummary: Has your company properly notified users of the risks and pitfalls of data roaming overseas?
-When it comes to business trips abroad, international roaming fees on your smart-phone are truly something to be concerned with.
 alternatelocales:
   - ja-JP
 tags: